workos/php-example-applications/php-audit-logs-example/README.md

 An example PHP application demonstrating how to use the [WorkOS PHP SDK](https://github.com/workos/workos-php) to send and retrieve Audit Log events.
 This example is not meant to show a real-world example of an Audit Logs implementation, but rather to show concrete examples of how events can be sent using the PHP SDK.

+Note: PHP 8 or higher is required to use this example application

 ## Dependencies

 Composer - [Link](https://getcomposer.org/)